Comparison of different approaches to the quasi-static approximation in Horndeski models: Preliminaries

 One can also define other functions related to the slip $\eta$ \citep{Hu2007a}: $\gamma$ (denoted with $\varpi$ in \citep{Caldwell2007}) and $g$.
 The function $g$ is of great importance for the studies of gravity in the Solar System, as it is the quantity constrained by the Cassini mission \cite{Will2014}.

 What is the best choice of the pair of functions used is somehow arbitrary, so long as they are independent.
 Commonly studied pairs are: $(\mu_Z,\mu)$, $(\mu,\eta)$ and $(\mu,\Sigma)$.
 The first set is in general not used because only the effects of $\mu$ are more easily observed, but the other two are widely employed in cosmological studies.
-Note though, albeit $\eta$ is important from a theoretical point of view, there are no (known) observables directly depending on it \citep{Amendola2008a,Amendola2013a} and it is difficult to constrain.
-Therefore, from an observational point of view, the best pair of modified gravity parameters is the last one, $(\mu,\Sigma)$.
+Here we focus on the last pair of parameters, $(\mu,\Sigma)$.
 One can measure $\mu$ by studying matter evolution and $\Sigma$ by light propagation.
-A further justification on why observationally the pair $(\mu,\Sigma)$ is preferred, is given by writing $\mu$ in terms of $\Sigma$ and $\eta$ \citep{Perenon2017}:
+A nice property of the pair $(\mu,\Sigma)$ is observed by writing $\mu$ in terms of $\Sigma$ and $\eta$ \citep{Perenon2017}:

 which shows a 45\textdegree correlation when $\eta\simeq 1$.
 This can help distinguishing specific classes of models, in particular late and early dark energy scenarios, as opposed to early modified gravity models, as discussed in depth in \cite{Perenon2017}.
+Focusing on the second pair of observables, $(\mu,\eta)$, would not change the conclusions of the paper.

 Effects of these functions ($\mu$, $\eta$ and $\Sigma$) have been studied in the widely used code \texttt{MGCAMB} \citep{Zhao2009a,Hojjati2011} which has been recently extended to include effects of massive neutrinos \citep{Zucca2019}.
 This code, which represents a patch to the Einstein-Boltzmann code \texttt{CAMB} \citep{Lewis2000}, offers the user the possibility of choosing between two different sets of modified gravity parameters, $(\mu,\eta)$ and $(\mu,\Sigma)$,\footnote{The actual implementation does not change as $\eta=2\Sigma/\mu-1$.} and it also implements the time- and scale-dependent functions $R$ and $Q$ introduced in \cite{Bean2010}.\footnote{In the notation used in this work, $Q\equiv\mu$ and $R\equiv\eta$.} The \texttt{MGCAMB} code allows not only phenomenological parametrisations, but also expressions for specific models.
 We refer the reader to \cite{Zucca2019} for a thorough discussion of the several parametrisations implemented.